 Nail in the coffin:

-For my final nail in the coffin for why the model sucks, let’s look at a training study on sedentary people that had them all train at 70%VO2max.
+For my final nail in the coffin for why the model needs revamped, let’s look at a training study on sedentary people that had them all train at 70%VO2max.
 So they all trained at the same exact “zone”.
 What happened?
 Let’s check out the data (from Vollaard et al. 2009):

 What happened was simple.
 A ton of different individual reactions to the same exact training load and training zone.
 All the way from big picture changes like performance , VO2max, and VE all the way down to enzymatic changes.
 There was a whole lot going on and a wide variety of responses.
 What this tells me is that stimulus matters.
 For some people the same training “zone” will give a different stimulus.